hanegraaff/stock-advisor-infrastructure/README.md

 1) A Public VPC spanning two subnets (no NAT)
 2) S3 buckets to store application data and artifacts
 3) ECS cluster compatible with Fargate.
+5) SNS Topic used for application notifications
+6) Application parameters stored in Parameter Store
-4) A security group used by the ECS tasks.
+7) A security group used by the ECS tasks.
-5) IAM task role that define the AWS permissions allowed by the ECS tasks.
+8) IAM task role that define the AWS permissions allowed by the ECS tasks.

 ### Exports
 |Export Name|Description|